anuragcode-16/gfg_BI_dashboard/README.md

 4. "Compare HDFC and ICICI claims paid amounts"
 5. "Which insurers have the highest rejection rate?"

-## Team

-Built for the GFG Hackathon — Conversational AI for Instant Business Intelligence Dashboards.
+Built for the GFG Classroom Hackathon — Conversational AI for Instant Business Intelligence Dashboards.